 A time of hesitation is revealed during the process of ruining the flowers in that “moment of small panic” near the beginning of the experience, which again allows the reader to know she felt some sort of guilt or uncertainty regarding her actions.
 However, she had already “given up” on the relationship and gesture, so she might as well dive right in.
 When “letting go,” she found that her “anger” was greater than her moment of indecision, and the destruction of the gift was so vast that the remains of “the roses” could make “the whole drawer full.”
 This indicates that once she pushed past her indecision, her reaction became too intense to control or reel in, which again is a contradiction to her earlier declaration of not being “angry.”

-In fact, this contradiction is a theme of the poem.
-No doubt, she felt very real frustration while destroying those flowers, and she is insecure enough about that frustration to return again and again to defending her actions and thoughts to whomever she is addressing in the poem.
-In the end though, the defense plays against her so strongly that the reader cannot help but doubt her side of the story since she has been established as an untrustworthy narrator, and because her own actions reflect an instability that springs from this prior relationship.
+In fact, this contradiction is the theme of the poem.
+No doubt, she felt very real frustration while destroying those flowers, and she is insecure enough about that frustration to return again and again to defend her actions and thoughts to whomever she is addressing in the poem.
+In the end, though, the defense plays against her so strongly that the reader cannot help but doubt her side of the story since she has been established as an untrustworthy narrator, and because her own actions reflect an instability that springs from this prior relationship.

 The reader cannot know what happened in the relationship.
 However, that reader can know how the narrator reacted, and the inner details of the simple gesture of ruining flowers showcase hostility and insecurity that could indicate the flower-sender may not have been the problem after all.